 I serve on several boards that relate in some way to matters of faith.
 Here's a rundown of them, just for your information:

-* Hermitage Spiritual Retreat Center, Pittsburg, Mo.
+-- Hermitage Spiritual Retreat Center, Pittsburg, Mo.
 This is a small, ecumenical retreat facility that offers Christian hospitality to people who need to find some alone time, some down time, some reflection time.
 Our on-site resident manager and spiritual director is W. Paul Jones, a Catholic priest and Trappist monk.
+As of Aug.
+5, 2017, I'm an emeritus board member.

 * The MAX (for Mutualaid eXchange) Insurance Company.
-This company, rooted in the Anabaptist tradition, provides not just property and casualty insurance for individuals and churches but it also tithes its profits to be able to provide mutual aid ministry to people in need.
+This company, rooted in the Anabaptist tradition, provides not just property and casualty insurance for individuals and churches but it also tithes its profits (and commits 1 percent of its premiums) to be able to provide mutual aid ministry to people in need.
 Its home offices are in Overland Park, Kan., a Kansas City suburb, with a subsidiary in Canada.
 As a reciprocal insurance company, it provides homeowners, auto and other insurance to its members, who may join simply by signing an application stating one's agreement with the core moral values of the company.
 Prior to early 2010, people buying insurance had to be members of Anabaptist churches, such as Mennonite or Church of the Brethren.
 Now membership is open to a much wider group.
+I was on the MAX board for several years but left it in May 2014.

 * In addition, I'm an elder at Second Presbyterian Church in Kansas City, Mo., a trustee for the burial site in Mount Washington Cemetery of William Rockhill Nelson, co-founder of The Kansas City Star, and a past president and former board member of the National Society of Newspaper Columnists.